caxerx/telegram-video-sticker-creator/README.md

 ## Not Supported

-- Browser on iOS
-  - The app can not load on iOS browsers
+- iOS Browser
-  - Since
+  - FFmpeg will cause Out of memory error.

 # Converted Format